StevenClontz/zelda-randomizer/README.md

 python z1randomizer.py --input_filename=/path/to/zelda/rom.nes --output_location=/path/to/put/randomized/rom/ --seed=12345
 ```

-You can also run the GUI version, which will start automatically if you don't specify any command-line parameters:
+You can also run the GUI version using Streamlit:

 ```
-python z1randomizer.py
+python -m streamlit run app.py
 ```

 A design/class overview for programmers: